zendeskarchive/futuresimple.github.com/content/posts/2012-02-24-building-this-blog.markdown

 Remember the classic "build a blog in 10 minutes" Rails tutorial?
 Back then, it blew our minds.
 Nowadays parts of *the Web* move towards static content.
 Plain old <abbr title="Hyper-Text Markup Language">HTML</abbr> with
 <abbr title="Cascading Style Sheets">CSS</abbr> suit the needs of many, many people.
-Bulletproof, easy, and almost free
+Being bulletproof, easy and almost free,
 this combination has many advantages over complicated, backend-driven sites.

 This blog is an example of such a static site, take a look how it was created.
 You can certainly set it up in 10 minutes